Today we’re going to explain everything you need to know about writing consulting cover letters.

 In addition, notice how achievements are QUANTIFIED in the example above.
 Saying you have been promoted "in a year and a half instead of the average four years" is much more powerful than saying you have been promoted "quickly."
 You should quantify your achievements whenever possible.

 This section is your chance to grab the reader's attention.
 If there's nothing impressive in it, they will stop reading and just scan the paragraphs.
 So don't miss your opportunity!

 Example - Why consulting?

 There are several reasons why I want to pursue a consulting career.
 To start with, I know I will enjoy being a strategy consultant because I have already worked in a strategy team in the past.
-This was in summer 2013 when I was a Strategy Intern at Big Grocery Retailer in London.
-Then, I think consulting is a unique opportunity to comprehensively learn about business management by working on a variety of company situations.
+This was in summer 2019 when I was a Strategy Intern at Big Grocery Retailer in London.
+In addition, I think consulting is a unique opportunity to comprehensively learn about business management by working on a variety of company situations.
 Over the past two years, I have started building my business skills while advising clients on financial matters at Big Finance.
-I now look forward to learn further about companies’ management at McKinsey.
+I now look forward to learning more about companies’ management at McKinsey.
 Finally, I want to work in consulting because I truly enjoy interacting with clients.
-Throughout my work experiences I have built a successful track record of developing and maintaining relationships with clients including for instance the senior strategy team at Big Grocery Retailer.
+Throughout my work experiences I have built a successful track record of developing and maintaining relationships with clients including, for instance, the senior strategy team at Big Grocery Retailer.

 The best approach for your "Why consulting?" section is to write about past experiences that really show you know what you are getting into.
 The perfect situation is if you have done an internship in consulting or in corporate strategy and have enjoyed it.
 If that's the case, this is the perfect section to write about it.

-But even if you haven't done such interships, there are plenty of angles you can use to connect your past experiences to what you will do as a consultant.
+But even if you haven't done related internships, there are plenty of angles you can use to connect your past experiences to what you will do as a consultant.
 For instance:

 - You might have enjoyed working with clients when you were in M&A or in Sales